What Is NewPipe?

 - No ads or tracking

-- Import/export subscriptions
+- Import and export subscriptions

 - Supports YouTube, SoundCloud, Bandcamp, PeerTube, and more